United States Overseas Airlines

-United States Overseas Airlines (USOA) was a supplemental air carrier founded and controlled by Dr. Ralph Cox Jr, a dentist turned aviator, based at Cape May County Airport in Wildwood, New Jersey, where it had a substantial operation.
+United States Overseas Airlines (USOA, originally Ocean Air Tradeways) was a supplemental air carrier founded and controlled by Dr. Ralph Cox Jr, a dentist turned aviator, based at Cape May County Airport in Wildwood, New Jersey, where it had a substantial operation.
 It was one of the larger and more capable of the supplemental airlines, also known as irregular air carriers, during a period where such airlines were not simply charter carriers but could also provide a limited amount of scheduled service.

-USOA's operations included scheduled flights that spanned the Pacific.
-However, in the early 1960s USOA fell into significant financial distress leading to its 1964 shuttering by the Civil Aeronautics Board (CAB), the defunct federal agency that, at the time, controlled almost all commercial air transportation in the United States.
+USOA had an eventful existence.
+For instance, in 1948, under an earlier identity, Atlantic Northern Airlines, it transported weapons for the nascent state of Israel.
+A 1948 Central Intelligence Agency (CIA) report on Israeli arms acquisitions referred to the carrier as Ocean Trade Airways, a name subsequently found in a number of books and articles.
+Israel also briefly pressed the ANA aircraft into service to fly flag carrier El Al's first flight.
+In 1955, USOA rescued a Douglas DC-4 from a forced landing on frozen Hudson Bay, floating it out on pontoons over 30 miles of sea after the ice melted.
+A large part of USOA's business was flying military charters and operations grew to encompass scheduled flights across the Pacific to Okinawa.
+But in the early 1960s USOA fell into financial distress, ultimately being unable to pay employees, leading to its 1964 shuttering by the Civil Aeronautics Board (CAB), the defunct federal agency that, at the time, controlled almost all commercial air transportation in the United States.

 Cox pursued USOA-related litigation for at least 14 years after the collapse of the carrier, almost as much time as the airline existed.

 History

-Foundation and ascent
+Foundation

-The airline originally did business as Ocean Air Tradeways (OAT), a dba for the aviation activities of Ralph Cox, starting in March 1946.
+The airline originally flew as Ocean Air Tradeways (OAT), a dba for the aviation activities of Ralph Waldo Emerson Cox Jr, starting in March 1946.
 Cox received a dentist degree prior to World War II but became a Navy aviator during the war, after which he worked at American Overseas Airlines.
 Then based in Ronkonkoma, Long Island, OAT received its letter of registration (what such airlines had at the time in lieu of a certificate) from the CAB in 1947, at which time it had a single DC-4.
-Aviation pioneer Charles F. Blair Jr helped Cox with collecting the war surplus aircraft from mostly-empty Bradley Field in Spring 1946, its conversion to civilian configuration and first commercial flight from New York City to Dhahran, Saudi Arabia on behalf of Aramco (including transporting Egyptian leader Mahmoud El Nokrashy Pasha to Cairo, Egypt) in November 1946.
+Aviation pioneer Charles F. Blair Jr helped Cox to collect that war surplus aircraft from mostly-empty Bradley Field in Spring 1946, convert it to civilian configuration and fly its first commercial flight from New York City to Dhahran, Saudi Arabia on behalf of Aramco (including transporting Egyptian leader Mahmoud El Nokrashy Pasha to Cairo, Egypt) in November 1946.
+In 1947, Blair would borrow NC58021 to fly the first three trips for his own new irregular air carrier, Associated Air Transport.